suralc/pvra/README.md

 * More tests
 * Implement all language features (5.5+)
-* Ability to release cyclic dependencies between Result, Analyser and NodeWalker by hand.
-(Or not create them in the first place)
-Related to the task below.
+* Missing 5.4: Detection of 0b001001101 style number, Class::{expr}(), $this in closure
-* Refactor most of the code in src/RequirementAnalysis
+* Refactor most of the code in src/RequirementAnalysis and split Pvra\PhpParser\AnalysingNodeWalkers\LanguageFeatureAnalyser up.
 * Determine when functions were introduced (Bonus: Check for default parameter changes and additional parameter usage)
 * Output formatter and reworked console output
 * Colored output